GalSim-developers/GalSim/INSTALL.md

     sudo port selfupdate
     sudo port upgrade outdated

-The following modules relevant to GalSim are available on Macports (note that when using MacPorts to install Boost, you may need to explicitly indicate Boost.Python):
+The following modules relevant to GalSim are available on MacPorts (note that when using MacPorts to install Boost, you may need to explicitly indicate Boost.Python):

     sudo port install scons fftw-3 python27 py27-nose py27-numpy py27-pyfits \
     	 py27-yaml
     sudo port install boost +python27

+Notes on MacPorts version of gcc with Mac OS X 10.5.8:
+If you have installed a MacPorts version of gcc (e.g., "mp-gcc47"), it may not link correctly with the other MacPorts installed modules, which are compiled in the native gcc versions.
+To check what gcc versions are available to you, try the command

+    port select --list gcc

+then switch to the native gcc version (either 4.0 or 4.2) with

+    sudo port select --set gcc gcc42

+and compile GalSim with the native gcc.

 5. More SCons options